 If the bleeding is severe or does not stop on its own, doctors do upper endoscopy.
 During upper endoscopy, doctors examine the esophagus using a flexible tube called an endoscope.
 Upper endoscopy allows doctors to see the bleeding source and often treat it at the same time.

 If bleeding is rapid or severe, doctors sometimes do angiography.
-During angiography, doctors use a catheter to inject an artery with a dye that can be seen on x-rays.
+During angiography, doctors use a catheter to inject an artery with a liquid (contrast agent) that can be seen on x-rays.

 Most bleeding episodes stop by themselves, but sometimes the doctor must do endoscopy and take measures to stop the bleeding.
 Measures include using heat to cauterize the bleeding blood vessel, clipping it closed, or injecting a drug into it.